 Coach Colleen has completed eleven marathons with a few podium finishes along the way.
 She brings her wealth of running knowledge and educational experience in making running relatable and fun for our young athletes.

 Coach Cole found running as a way to train for soccer.
 Though he found his joy came from water polo instead of running, he wanted to continue to share the power of running.
-Coach Cole is currently a Westwood student who is able to bring fun and fitness to our athletes for the cross country season.
+Coach Cole is currently a Westwood student who is able to bring fun and fitness to our athletes for his last few months in Austin.